 Another overlooked organ is the eye.
 Indoor and outdoor air pollution causes dry eye syndrome (Rebuild Your Vision, s.d.).
 Moreover, though not totally proven there is evidence that air pollutants cause alternations on the ocular surface (Torricelli et.al.
 2011).

 When you think of hoarding, you probably think of mounds of boxes and stacks of yellowing newspapers.
-If so, you don’t have the wrong idea; in fact, hoarding does look like that.
-However, it can be more serious and dangerous than that.
+If so, your pretty much correct–hoarding can look like that.
+However, it can also be much more serious and dangerous.

 Hoarding can contribute to poor indoor air quality (IAQ), which leads to several health issues.

-Because understanding the problem is the first step toward preventing it, here we’ll focus on 3 common ways hoarding negatively affects your IAQ:
+Because understanding the problem is the first step toward preventing it, here we’ll focus on three common ways hoarding negatively affects your IAQ:

 The following are just a few of the adverse health effects of poor IAQ: